rnkvogel/Millicast-Player/README.md

 1.This player includes a mute image overlay.

-2.Offline reconnect for nwtwork disconnect.
+2.Offline reconnect for network disconnect.

 3 Viewer count.